sophon-crypto/fairstaking1kv/1kv-mst.md

 * Host the API service
 * Provide interactive API document in form such as (https://Swagger.io)
-* Provide SDK in Javascript and Python
+* Provide SDK in Javascript and Rust.

+JS is regarded as full-stack language and it is easily used for many prototype projects.
+Rust is the base-language for the substrate-based blockchain.
+So we choose these 2 languages to implement the SDK firstly.

 #### 3.1.2 API description
     - get 1kvp active sets
     - get 1kvp inactive sets